lunch-money/developers/source/includes/_transactions.md

-date             | string  | Date of transaction in ISO 8601 format payee            | string  | Name of payee If recurring_id is not null, this field will show the payee of associated recurring expense instead of the original transaction payee amount           | string  | Amount of the transaction in numeric format to 4 decimal places currency         | string  | Three-letter lowercase currency code of the transaction notes            | string  | User-entered transaction notes If recurring_id is not null, this field will be description of associated recurring expense category_id      | number  | Unique identifier of associated category (see Categories) asset_id         | number  | Unique identifier of associated manually-managed account (see Assets) Note: plaid_account_id and asset_id cannot both exist for a transaction
+date             | string  | Date of transaction in ISO 8601 format payee            | string  | Name of payee If recurring_id is not null, this field will show the payee of associated recurring expense instead of the original transaction payee amount           | string  | Amount of the transaction in numeric format to 4 decimal places currency         | string  | Three-letter lowercase currency code of the transaction in ISO 4217 format notes            | string  | User-entered transaction notes If recurring_id is not null, this field will be description of associated recurring expense category_id      | number  | Unique identifier of associated category (see Categories) asset_id         | number  | Unique identifier of associated manually-managed account (see Assets) Note: plaid_account_id and asset_id cannot both exist for a transaction